wilsonify/wilsonify.github.io/content/recipes/SWEET FRESH HERB SALSA200.md

 ## Instructions

-1 Throw everything together in a food processor and let that bitch run until everything is
+1 Throw everything together in a food processor and let run until everything is minced up.

-minced up.
 No food processor?
-Just mince everything up extra tiny by hand and mix that

-in a cup.
+Just mince everything up extra tiny by hand and mix that in a cup.

 Done.